e-n-f/if-then-else/textonly.md

 subsidiary statements had been performed.

-The example on screen shows two "ifs" in a single block, and you might think that the other would behave like an "else if" does now.
+The example on screen shows two "ifs" in a single block, and you might think that the second one was intended to work as an "else if" does now.
 But they expected all the conditions to be evaluated, even if one had already been found to be true.
 So if the statements controlled by the first changed a value that the second comparison depended upon, both blocks